April 12, 2021

-In 2019 Kubota increased its commitment to North American tractor manufacturing when it announced an $85 million 300 acre expansion of its manufacturing faciltiy in Gainesville, Georgia.
-This reflect's Kubota's confidence in making tractors in the United States.
+In 2019 Kubota increased its commitment to North American tractor manufacturing when it announced an $85 million 300 acre expansion of its manufacturing facility in Gainesville, Georgia.
+This reflects Kubota's confidence in making tractors in the United States.

 Kubota has produced tractors in Japan since it started manufacturing farm equipment in 1960.
 Since then Kubota has expanded its global manufacturing footprint across the world.

-Kubota produces tractors in China for the Chinese market at its local subidiary Kubota Agricultural Machinery (SUZHOU) Co., Ltd.
+Kubota produces tractors in China for the Chinese market at its local subsidiary Kubota Agricultural Machinery (SUZHOU) Co., Ltd.

 In 2002 Kubota sued Daedong in a California court for trademark infringement because KIOTI used a similar orange color and hood shape decal.
 After a five-year legal battle, the two companies reached an undisclosed settlement in August 2007.
 Both KIOTI and Kubota continue to use the orange color and hood shape decal following the lawsuit, which suggests that the lawsuit did not change much.